edgelesssys/constellation/docs/docs/getting-started/examples/horizontal-scaling.md

     EOF
     ```
 3. Create a HorizontalPodAutoscaler.

-    It's recommended to set an average CPU utilization across all Pods of 20% with the above server CPU limits and requests to see one additional worker nodes being created later.
-Note that the CPU utilization used here isn't 1:1 the host CPU utilization, but rather the requested CPU capacities (20% of 600 milli-cores CPU across all Pods).
-Take a look at the [original tutorial](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#create-horizontal-pod-autoscaler) for more information on the HPA configuration.
+    Set an average CPU usage across all Pods of 20% to see one additional worker node being created later.
+Note that the CPU usage isn't related to the host CPU usage, but rather to the requested CPU capacities (20% of 600 milli-cores CPU across all Pods).
+See the [original tutorial](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#create-horizontal-pod-autoscaler) for more information on the HPA configuration.
     ```bash
     kubectl autoscale deployment php-apache --cpu-percent=20 --min=1 --max=10
     ```
-4. Create a Pod which generates load onto the server:
+4. Create a Pod that generates load on the server:
     ```bash
     kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while true; do wget -q -O- http://php-apache; done"
     ```
-5. Wait for a few minutes until new nodes are added to the cluster.
-See below for how to monitor the state of the HorizontalPodAutoscaler, the list of nodes and the behavior of the autoscaler.
+5. Wait a few minutes until new nodes are added to the cluster.
+You can [monitor](#monitoring) the state of the HorizontalPodAutoscaler, the list of nodes, and the behavior of the autoscaler.
-6. To kill the load generator, press CTRL+C and run:
+6. To stop the load generator, press CTRL+C and run:
     ```bash
     kubectl delete pod load-generator
     ```
-7. The cluster-autoscaler checks every few minutes if nodes are underutilized and can be removed from the cluster.
+7. The cluster-autoscaler checks every few minutes if nodes are underutilized.
 It will taint such candidates for removal and wait additional 10 minutes before the nodes are eventually removed and deallocated.
-The whole process can take ~20 minutes in total.
+The whole process can take about 20 minutes.

 ## Monitoring
 :::tip